arzola/oop-game/README.md

 Inside the src folder, you will find some incomplete classes or functions that need to be completed before the phpunit test suite will pass. **Important note:** You are not allowed to modify the tests 😔

 All the objects inside the src folders are pieces of a custom PHP ecommerce application that uses database access, notifications, product hierarchy, invoicing, external data fetching, users, and some utility helper functions.
+Additional details about the exercise provided below.

 ## Getting Started
 `git clone git@github.com:pressbooks/oop-game.git`